 West Feliciana Parish couple pleads not guilty to child abuse charges

-ST. FRANCISVILLE - A married couple accused of abusing a child who was in their custody for several years pleaded not guilty to charges in West Feliciana Parish on Thursday.
+ST. FRANCISVILLE - A married couple accused of abusing a child in their custody pleaded not guilty to charges in West Feliciana Parish on Thursday.

 Gretchen and Glenn Hanchey are both accused of felony cruelty to juveniles.
 Gretchen Hanchey was also booked on second-degree battery charges, while her husband was booked on Wednesday on false imprisonment charges.